This incredibly delicious Indian-inspired Jackfruit Curry is guaranteed to become a new dinner favorite!

 - Add the ground spices (turmeric, garam masala, coriander, paprika, and chili powder), curry leaves, and the 1 1/2 teaspoons kosher salt.
 Stir to coat and cook for 30 seconds, stirring to combine.
-Add the 3/4 water to deglaze, using a wooden spoon to scrape up any browned bits on the bottom of the pot.
+Pour in 3/4 cup (180 mL) water to deglaze, using a wooden spoon to scrape up any browned bits on the bottom of the pot.

-- Pour in the coconut milk, followed by the shredded jackfruit and chopped sweet potatoes.
+- Pour in the coconut milk, and scrape up any remaining browned bits.
+Add the shredded jackfruit and chopped sweet potatoes.
 Stir to combine and select Cancel.